Hesperidin 6-O-alpha-L-rhamnosyl-beta-D-glucosidase

-The enzyme exhibits high specificity towards 7-O-linked flavonoid beta-rutinosides.
+The enzyme characterised from Stilbella fimetaria removes the rutinose glycoside unit (shown in its aldehydo form) from hesperidin, to give the flavone hesperetin.
+It exhibits high specificity towards 7-O-linked flavonoid beta-rutinosides.

 The enzyme is produced by the fungus Acremonium sp.
 DSM24697.
 The genera Acremonium and morphologically similar Stilbella have not yet been fully studied on a molecular basis.
 Under the morphological basis, the fungus Stilbella fimetaria SES201 was reidentified as Acremonium sp.
 SES201 = DSM24697.